-At Guilden Morden Church of England School we are determined to meet the educational needs of all our pupils including those with special educational needs and disabilities.
+At Guilden Morden Primary Academy School we are determined to meet the educational needs of all our pupils including those with special educational needs and disabilities.
+This page provides you with information about SEND and what we do to meet the needs of children with SEND.
+For additional information:-

-We have also carried out a disbility equality review and have produced a Disability Equality Action ( or Accessibility) Plan - (there is a link at the bottom of this page)
+We have also carried out a disbility equality review and have produced an Accessibility Plan - (there is a link at the bottom of this page)

 (click on the headings to expand the text)